Enhanced Oil Recovery

 Rationale – The Upper Bakken reservoir is an oil-saturated, near-continuous sheet, but is relatively shallow, with low reservoir pressure and no natural water drive, and is under-saturated for gas.
 The production characteristics of early horizontal wells drilled at Ferguson, along with careful technical study by Granite’s predecessor company, suggested the technical need and economic benefits of initiating pressure support at an early stage in the reservoir’s producing life.

 DeeThree opted against the more typical approach of pumping in water (“waterflood”) in favour of gas reinjection.
-Unlike in waterfloods, taking advantage of the mobility of gas enables up to nine producing wells to be supported by each gas reinjection well.
-Low gas pricing, the high carbon dioxide (CO2) content of the solution gas at Ferguson and other technical factors provided a strong rationale for basing the EOR scheme on gas reinjection.
+Low gas pricing, the high carbon dioxide (CO2) content of the solution gas at Ferguson and other key technical factors provided a strong rationale for basing the EOR scheme on gas reinjection.

-EOR essentials – As the illustration and graphic illustrate, the EOR scheme is conceptually simple.
-Natural gas is:
+EOR essentials – As the illustration and graphic illustrate, the EOR scheme is conceptually simple:

 Following injection the gas helps to maintain reservoir pressure and increases the mobility of the oil.
 The goals are to mitigate decline rates in the producing wells and increase long-term oil recoveries.